ElizaZhou96/ElizaZhou96.github.io/_pages/minipages/1_Intro.md

 Her research interests focus on computer vision and deep learning, particularly in **Generative Models**, **Multi-modal Vision and Language**.
 She is concentrating on **Artificial Intelligence × Biodiversity × Smart agriculture**, surrounding the goals of 'Global Sustainability for Better AI' and 'AI for Best Global Sustainability'.

+🌟 Avid photographer capturing moments and telling stories through her lens.
+When not coding, you'll find her exploring nature trails🏕️ or experimenting with new recipes in the kitchen🍳.

 <!--
 I am a final-year Ph.D. student at [Ritsumeikan University](https://en.ritsumei.ac.jp/), supervised by [Prof. Nobutaka Shimada](https://research-db.ritsumei.ac.jp/rithp/k03/resid/S000224?lang=en).
 My research interests are **Generative Models**, **Content Creation** and **Computational Aesthetics**.